Home Lyrics

 Yeah, you're afraid of what you need

-If you weren't, if you weren't
+If you weren't, yeah you weren't

-I don't know what we'd talk about
+Then I don't know what we'd talk about

-So I guess you're already there
+So i guess you're already there

 No one opens up when you scream and shout